-Universities Canada welcomes the opportunity to respond to the Standing Committee on Industry, Science and Technology's review of intellectual property (IP) and technology transfer in post-secondary education.
 University research and development is a major driver of Canadian innovation and economic growth.
-Canada's universities conduct 41 per cent of Canada's R&D. It is estimated that postsecondary institutions produce over \$55 billion annually in economic activity and support around 680,000 direct and indirect jobs.1 Universities are a key partner in industrial R&D by conducting over \$1 billion in research for business annually.2
+Canada's universities conduct 41 per cent of Canada's R&D. It is estimated that postsecondary institutions produce over \$55 billion annually in economic activity and support around 680,000 direct and indirect jobs.Universities are a key partner in industrial R&D by conducting over \$1 billion in research for business annually.
+Our campuses provide key services for partnership building and IP education for the innovation community.

 University research transforms lives, strengthens communities and finds solutions to the most pressing challenges facing our world.
-Technology transfer and commercialization are some of the important ways that universities enhance Canada's economic growth and innovation.
+The generation of academic IP and its commercialization is an important way that universities enhance Canada's economic growth and innovation.
 The process through which the benefits of university teaching and research are actively spread to society is known as "knowledge mobilization" and includes not only generating new patents and licensing revenue but, equally as important, developing highly qualified personnel through talented graduates; open access publications; new public research datasets and data trials; the creation of high tech start-ups; and providing new technologies and research-based solutions to small and large businesses.
-Canada's universities offer over 275 entrepreneurship courses, programs, centres and other entrepreneurial activities.
-It is through these diverse means of knowledge mobilization that universities serve as anchor institutions in Canada's innovative future.
+Canada's universities offer over 275 entrepreneurship courses, programs, centres, and other entrepreneurial activities.
+It is through these diverse means of knowledge mobilization that university IP serves as a driver for Canada's innovative future.

-Knowledge mobilization activities are spearheaded by university innovation and strategic partnership offices which coordinate technology transfer by facilitating large-scale collaboration between the private and public sectors, negotiating contracts with industry, and building strategic alliances with key innovation partners.
+Knowledge mobilization activities are spearheaded by university innovation and strategic partnership offices which coordinate technology transfer by facilitating large-scale collaboration between the private and public sectors, educating faculty and students on IP protection, negotiating contracts with industry and building strategic alliances with key innovation partners.
 These offices carry out multiple functions to ensure universities are dynamic and supportive partners in helping businesses and not-for-profit organizations solve their problems.

 There is no single path for innovation - success will vary by sector and by region.
-In one sector the need to stimulate innovation may be most acute in the start-up phase, while in another it may be during a high growth phase.
+In one sector the need to stimulate innovation may be most acute in the start-up phase, while in another it may be during a high-growth phase.
 Each region will require a unique mix of collaboration between higher education institutions, government, and private and non-profit sectors.
 Canada has a rich network of university-business research partnerships - you will find some interesting examples throughout the right-hand side of this document.
 Guiding the development of these partnerships are institutional IP policies, which are tailored to the innovation contexts they serve.
-To this end, university innovation activity varies greatly: it can take the form of new spin-offs and licensing agreements; new social innovation practices with the nonprofit sector; and commercialization through open science initiatives.
-A flexible, responsive and nimble IP environment is critical as no one-size-fits-all policy will suit the diverse needs and capabilities of Canada's different sectors and regions.
+To this end, university innovation activities vary greatly: they can take the form of new spin-offs and licensing agreements; new social innovation practices with the non-profit sector; and commercialization through open science initiatives.
+A flexible, responsive and nimble IP environment is critical as no onesize-fits-all policy will suit the diverse needs and capabilities of Canada's different sectors and regions.

-1 The Conference Board of Canada, The Economic Impact of Post-Secondary Education in Canada, 2013.
+&lt;sup>1 The Conference Board of Canada, The Economic Impact of Post-Secondary Education in Canada, 2013.

-2 Statistics Canada, Gross Domestic Expenditures on Research and Development in Canada, 2015.
+&lt;sup>2 Statistics Canada, Gross Domestic Expenditures on Research and Development in Canada, 2015.

-The opportunity:
+The opportunity

 Universities are recognized as key players in Canada's research and innovation landscape.
 Universities Canada welcomed the major federal investments in a national innovation agenda from Budget 2017.
-Through university involvement in the development of innovation superclusters, additional investments for work-integrated learning opportunities through Mitacs and other federal programs, the creation of Innovation Canada to help coordinate and strengthen federal business innovation supports, or investing in sector-focused science initiatives like clean tech, advanced manufacturing and ag-food, the government acknowledged the critical role that university partnerships play in generating innovative economic growth in Canada.
+Through university involvement in the development of innovation superclusters, additional investments for workintegrated learning opportunities via Mitacs and other federal programs, and the creation of Innovation Canada to help coordinate and strengthen federal business innovation supports, the government acknowledged the critical role that university partnerships play in generating innovative economic growth in Canada.